-Student (legal name): DOB: School: Teacher: Grade: Parent/Guardian: (Please prin Phone: Address: Parent/Guardian email: Select the ACCEL Option y Mid-year promotion to you are requesting: o grade (request must be subm itted by May 1) Full-year promotion to o grade (request must be subm itted by May 1) ration for subject(s) prior to the end of the first nine higher grade level subject(s) prior to the end of the first nine Advanced Work Class s (Teacher initiated prior to Ma ay 1) igher level in the subject area r ou have observed of how your child requested for acceleration.
-In your 2.
-Ability to apply, analyze, , and evaluate ideas at an adva nced level 3.
-Ability to work independ4.
-Ability to think creatively • 5.
-Motivation to work on ac • gnature of individual submittir ng request: Date Submitted: Relationship to s student:
+Student (legal name): DOB:

+School: Teacher: Grade:

+se print first and last name)

+Phone:

+Address:

+Parent/Guardian email:

+Select the ACCEL Op tion you are requesting:

+Mid-year promo tion to grade (request must be submitted by May 1)

+Full-year promot tion to grade (request must be submitted by May 1)

+cceleration for subject(s)

+(request must be submi- tted prior to the end of the first nine wee ks)

+on in higher grade level subject(s)

+(request must be submi itted prior to the end of the first nine wee eks)

+Advanced Work Class (Teacher initiated prior to May 1)

+On a separate piece of p paper, give specific examples that you ha ave observed of how your child

+C atly higher level in the subject area reque ested for acceleration.
+In your

+response, describe each

+1. Academic performa nce alyze, and evaluate ideas at an advanced loval

+3. Ability to apply, and 3.
+Ability to work inde ievei

+4. Ability to think crea

+5. Motivation to work

+nature of individual sub mitting request:

+Data Cubmittade Dolotionahia to atuada

+Date Submitted: Relationship to stude III.